Asthma Follow Up Care: Why You Need It!

 Having your asthma diagnosed is the first step to getting control.

-But after treatments are prescribed, follow-up becomes the key to avoiding asthma attacks and minimizing your asthma symptoms
+But after treatments are prescribed, follow-up becomes the key to avoiding asthma attacks and controlling your asthma symptoms

 Follow-up is so important because asthma is not a disease that is ‘cured’ in the usual sense.

-We know from research studies that the best interval for these reassessments is about every 3 months.
+We know from research studies that the best interval for these reassessments is about every three months.

 At these appointments: We work on a number of points.